 Q: How can I improve my GPS reception?

 We have had reports of success using various Bluetooth GPS receivers, including the Dual XGSP150/A and Garmin GLO.
 We’ve also had quite a few people report that Tether GPS works well.
-It is an application which broadcasts an Android phone’s GPS position over WiFi and allows other Android devices to use that for location.
+Tether is an application which broadcasts an Android phone’s GPS position over WiFi and allows other Android devices to use that for location.
 For Kindle Fire devices, which include neither GPS nor Bluetooth, this allows them to have location information.
 While we don’t test any of these approaches, they seem to work well for our customers.
 We recommend installing “GPS Status and Toolbox” to improve the performance of in-phone and in-tablet GPS’s.
-Please remember never to try to use a phone or tablet’s GPS for navigation!
-They often are just not very reliable or accurate!

 Q: What geographies do you cover?
 What about Canada?